kanehekili/TSVAccess/README.md

 The "access" devices are configurable.
 Therfore it is possible to have one or more devices in the system, that control different "courses or activities".

+This is a Linux project.
+No windoze support.

 ## TsvRegisterModule
 This module ist used for the registration of members.
 It can be used in conjunction of an existing member database, but users can be created without it.